-Weather: Dry, sunny, and crystal clear (again!).
+Weather: Dry and a bit foggy to start.
 Low 50s.
-It was in the 60s at the top of Government Camp.
-Temperatures came up into the low 80s to end the day in the high desert.
+It was still in the 50s at the top of Government Camp but much clearer.
+Temperatures came up into the uppers 70s to end the day in the high desert.

 Highlights of the day:

-As we rode east from the base lodge our surroundings rapidly changed from evergreen forest to high desert, with a scattering of trees and shrubs over grassy hills.
+We had quite the change ecosystems today.
+Or is it biomes?
+Apologies to all you environmental scientists out there.
+But I digress… As we rode east from the base lodge our surroundings rapidly changed from cool, wet evergreen forest to high desert, with a scattering of trees and shrubs over grassy hills.
 Big vistas opened up, with grand views of snow capped mountains to the west and Mt Hood to the north.
 The route ended with a beautiful winding decent down to the Deschutes River followed by a short but steep climb up to the resort.
 The riders seemed at a loss to come up with enough superlatives for todays views.

 I write this from a room in a Native American owned resort, with a balcony overlooking a beautiful valley, nearly devoid of human signs.
 Spoiled for one more night.